-Denmark's Prince Won't Be Buried Next To His Wife & It's For A Super-Petty Reason
+The Prince Of Denmark Is Refusing To Be Buried Next To His Wife For A Super-Petty Reason

 For 50 years now, Prince Henrik of Denmark has been holding a grudge.
 One he's apparently now looking to take with him to the grave.
 Out of protest for having never been named king, 83-year-old Prince Henrik refuses to be buried alongside his wife, Queen Margrethe II, the Royal Danish House announced Thursday.